 The Library Board of Trustees is responsible for determining and adopting written policies to govern the operation of the library.

 The Bullitt County Public Library encourages everyone to use and enjoy public libraries.
-While many of our services are available to everyone, the ability to sign up for a library card and borrow library materials does have certain eligibility requirements that must be met.
-In order to be eligible for a Bullitt County Public Library card, a patron must either be:
+While many of our services are available to everyone, the ability to sign up for a library account and borrow library materials does have certain eligibility requirements that must be met.
+In order to be eligible for a Bullitt County Public Library account, a patron must either be:

 - A Bullitt County resident;